La Brea Tar Pits

-La Brea Tar Pits comprise an active paleontological research site in urban Los Angeles.
-Hancock Park was formed around a group of tar pits where natural asphalt (also called asphaltum, bitumen, or pitch; brea in Spanish) has seeped up from the ground for tens of thousands of years.
-Over many centuries, the bones of trapped animals have been preserved.
-The George C. Page Museum is dedicated to researching the tar pits and displaying specimens from the animals that died there.
-"La Brea Tar Pits" is a registered National Natural Landmark.
+The La Brea Tar Pits constitute an active paleontological research site located in urban Los Angeles, California, United States.
+Hancock Park was established around a cluster of tar pits formed by natural asphalt (also referred to as asphaltum, bitumen, pitch or brea in Spanish) that has continuously seeped upward from the ground for tens of thousands of years.
+Over centuries, these asphalt deposits trapped numerous prehistoric animals, preserving their skeletal remains.
+The site is home to the George C. Page Museum, dedicated to the ongoing excavation, research and public display of preserved specimens.
+The La Brea Tar Pits is recognized as a registered National Natural Landmark.

+The museum closed on July 7, 2026 for a 2-year renovation.